HeimirDavid/recipe-application/README.md

 ***All of these interactions have been manually tested:***
 * **Home Page** - All buttons on the Home page brings a user to the correct places.
 Including the footers contact section that links to correct contact websites.
 * **Main Navigation** - All the buttons bring a user to the correct  pages.
-* **Add Recipe** - All the fields are possible to fill out, the required ones are blocking the user to continue if they are not filled in, and to submit the recipe with the correct value and value types to the database works.
+* **Add Recipe** - All the fields are possible to fill out.
+The required ones are blocking the user to continue if they are not filled in, and to submit the recipe with the correct value and value types to the database works.
 * **Update Recipe** - All the fields are prefilled with the correct data from the chosen recipe, and are able to edit and submit.
 Then the user is redirected to the updated version of the recipe and works fine.